harshwall/ShopClaws/README.md

 ## Advance Feature

-1. There  is a chat for personal communication between all the employees and a chat for among all the employees in the sales team (including the admin).
+1. There  is a chat for personal communication between all the employees and chat for among all the employees in the sales team (including the admin).
 2. Admin is able to send notices through the app to all salespersons, which is visible in form of notifications in app.